I’ve been building.

 The website stuff gives me horrible, figurative headaches, and sometimes real ones.
 I dream of the day I can tell someone else what I want and have them figure it out for me.
 And I can laugh an evil laugh while I have a delicious craft beer and a snack, probably a bowl of tortilla chips with salsa (my tastes are rich), knowing my day is complete when my word count goal is attained.
 Today, however, I persist in doing it myself.
 And after days of struggling, I feel my site is shaping up nicely.

 I’ve added an email sign-up list, and it’s very, very functional, and not that shabby.
+You can admire it here: Not Too Shabby Email Sign-up List.
 And I’ve rearranged my page, so there is a static home page and other separate pages that have neat stuff on them like blog posts and a very short, free story.
 I changed “blog” to “journal” because it just sounds so much nicer to me.
 “Blog” sounds like a foul, unwanted, surprise bodily function, something you might do after eating that leftover taco truck burrito that you can’t remember purchasing, and right after getting over the stomach flu.

 “Oh god, Tristram just blogged again.
 Will you please clean that up!
 It smells!”